 In two mouse models of Glaucoma, Zeng et al show that Pioglitazone, given orally, can reduce or even reverse vision loss.
 Pioglitazone reduces inflammatory responses.
 The positive effects could be observed even with continued elevation of intraocular pressure, suggesting that the neuroinflammation experienced during Glaucoma may be more harmful than the elevated pressure.

 Lin et al present a new experimental animal model for glaucoma.
 By injecting a newly formulated hydrogel, they induce consistent intraocular pressure increase.

-T.J.
-Hollingsworth presents his work where he characterized a new polygenic mouse model of inherited retinal dystrophies, the BXD32 mouse strain.
-He presents evidence that a proinflammatory environment in the retina supports and accelerates the degeneration of the retina and the loss of visual function.
+Hollingsworth et al describe and characterize a new polygenic mouse model of inherited retinal dystrophies, the BXD32 mouse strain.
+They present evidence that a proinflammatory environment in the retina supports and accelerates the degeneration of the retina and the loss of visual function.